-It's easy to forget that movies didn't look like this before 2003 because the Texas Chainsaw model has become so firmly engrained in look of every other horror movie.
+It's easy to forget that movies didn't look like this before 2003 because the Texas Chainsaw model has become so firmly ingrained in look of every other horror movie that came after it.
 I'm a sucker for gorgeous photography and this movie was remarkably shot.
 Excessive and broad as any Michael Bay film, there is something joyful about the world of this movie.
-It feels like summer, it feels like Texas, it feels dirty.
-All the characters in this movie have a backstory and are present for a reason - this cannot be said for any of the remakes that proceeded.
+It feels like summer, it feels like Texas, it feels dirty and hot.
+All the characters in this movie have a backstory and are there for a reason - this cannot be said for any of the remakes that proceeded.
 Erica Leerhsen and Jonathan Tucker emote their asses off, I don’t think I've ever seen actors playing and maintaining pure terror to such indulgent extremities before or since.

 "That's not your baby, you stole her!"